Why People Need Tax Debt Relief And How We Can Help

 To have an in-depth understanding of the 70,000+ page tax code, how it applies to your unique situation, and the best way to apply it in order to ensure you pay the least amount of tax legally required, is very complicated.
 In addition, it is critical to have an insider’s understanding of the IRS and/or State taxing authorities in order to get the best results.
 We have numerous clients who come to us after having “tried” to do it themselves or having hired another tax firm that either made mistakes or in some cases billed the client and did nothing.

 These mistakes by clients or other tax resolution firms, akin to having a botched surgery, are in many cases very difficult to solve.
-It is much better to start with the most experienced tax team in the industry, with 140+ years of combined experience, much of it from working at the IRS or State taxing bureaus.
+It is much better to start with the most experienced tax team in the industry.
 Only trust your life or taxes to the very best.

 There are a variety of other reasons why you or your company may owe tax debts.
 The CuraDebt Tax professionals specialize in solving all types of state and IRS tax issues.
 Contact us to get a free tax resolution evaluation.